 Starting with the simplest one, have your subject face the direction of the sunlight.
 If you’re shooting portraits, there’s no better time to photograph people.
 The golden hour is soft so people don’t have to squint at the sun.

 In this example, you can see that the light is not as harsh as during the day.
 The fields acquire a soft glow and the subjects are illuminated beautifully even though they’re facing the sunlight directly.

 3. Experiment with backlighting

-Try placing your subjects between yourself and the sun to get a really interesting backlighting.
+Try placing your subjects between yourself and the sun to get really interesting backlighting.
 The glowing effect around your objects or subjects creates the ultimate dreamy portrait photo shoot set up.
 Focus on something in the foreground to keep the light from flooding the lens.
 You have a lot of room to experiment here with angles and different effects.

 Just the opposite of shooting with your subjects facing the light creates these long shadows which adds interest to the shot.
 Notice the lovely glow of something as plain as dust.
 It acquires the same soft golden glow as the rest of the background.